-Halloween Brownies are incredibly fun and so festive!
-They’re ultra fudgy brownies with an irresistibly creamy layer of orange colored cream cheese.
-The cheesecake brownies have pockets of melted chocolate and a topping of chocolate chips make Halloween brownies extra tasty — they’re the ultimate treats for spooky season!!
+These Cheesecake Brownies are ultra fudgy with an irresistibly creamy layer of orange colored cream cheese.
+Pockets of melted chocolate and a topping of chocolate chips make Halloween brownies extra tasty — they’re the ultimate treats for spooky season!!

 As much as I love holiday desserts, I don’t love the ones that just pile on colorful icing to create a theme.
 They end up overly sweet and really don’t taste very good at all.